Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Thanks to this fact, locals are very reserved and I didn’t have that exotic factor like in Moldova.
 It was hard to make the initial approach.
 Every time I made eye contact, girls quickly looked at another direction or were not looking at all.

 Being in the north girls are taller than usual, not taller in major like in Czech but taller than me.
-Height factor definitely didn’t help.
+The height factor didn’t help.

 Food in Tallinn is not special.
 I tried a local medieval restaurant where you get the whole menu with big ox ribs for 22 euros.
 And it was good, but I could not find any local restaurant where locals go.
 All places are built for tourists.

-Even the best-recommended restaurant has mainly Italian pasta, that cost 25 euros.
+Even the best-recommended restaurant has mainly Italian pasta, which cost 25 euros.
 I was used to the cheap price in Kyiv and this was a little shock.

 So for 6,5euro a kg you can get steamed pork or grilled chicken.
 And then from cold buffet mix baby tomatoes with boiled eggs and mozzarella balls.